 But would I recommend it?

 To be honest, as a lactation consultant and a mother who expressed milk for two children I would reserve exclusive pumping as a last resort.
-Let me explain why.
+This is not because it is an inferior option, but because I know how much it will take.

 As wonderful as having a new baby is, it is also a big adaptation and lots of hard work.
 And as noble as exclusive pumping is, it will take massive commitment and a lot of time and effort from mom.
 To maintain a milk supply you will have to express regularly and religiously.
 This on top of all the other responsibilities that a new baby brings will be very challenging.
 It may look like a viable option in the moment, but in the long run it’s going to be tough to do.